Nathuram Godse

 Godse was a member of the political party, the Hindu Mahasabha; and a member of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindu paramilitary volunteer organization; and a popularizer of the work of his mentor Vinayak Damodar Savarkar, who had created the ideology of Hindutva.

-Godse had failed in two unsuccessful attempts to assassinate Mahatma Gandhi in 1944 before he succeeded the third time.
+Godse had two unsuccessful attempts to assassinate Mahatma Gandhi in 1944 before he succeeded the third time.
 After the 1948 assassination, Godse claimed Gandhi favoured the political demands of British India's Muslims during the partition of India of 1947.
 Soon after Mahatma Gandhi had fallen from the fatal shots at the prayer meeting, and while the attendant crowd was in shock, Godse was grasped and restrained by Herbert Reiner Jr., a vice-consul at the new American embassy in Delhi who was also attending; eventually, Godse was taken away by the police.
 Godse had plotted the assassination with Narayan Apte and six others.
 After a trial that lasted over a year, Godse was sentenced to death on 8 November 1949.
 Although pleas for clemency were made by Gandhi's two sons, Manilal Gandhi and Ramdas Gandhi, they were turned down by India's prime minister Jawaharlal Nehru, deputy prime minister Vallabhbhai Patel, and Governor-General Chakravarti Rajagopalachari, and Godse was executed at the Ambala Central Jail on 15 November 1949.

 Early life

 Nathuram Vinayakrao Godse was born into a Maharashtrian Chitpavan Brahmin family.
 His father, Vinayak Vamanrao Godse, was a postal employee; his mother was Lakshmi (née Godavari).
 At birth, he was named Ramachandra.

-Nathuram was given his name because of an unfortunate incident.
-Before he was born, his parents had three sons and a daughter, with all three boys dying in their infancy.
-Fearing a curse that targeted male children, young Ramachandra was brought up as a girl for the first few years of his life, including having his nose pierced and being made to wear a nose-ring (nath in Marathi).
+Nathuram was given his name due to his parents' fear that a curse targeted their male children, caused by the loss of their three previous sons.
+Young Ramachandra was therefore brought up as a girl for the first few years of his life, including having his nose pierced and being made to wear a nose-ring (nath in Marathi).
 It was then that he earned the nickname "Nathuram" (literally "Ram with a nose-ring").
 After his younger brother was born, they switched to treating him as a boy.

 Godse attended the local school at Baramati through the fifth standard, after which he was sent to live with an aunt in Pune so that he could study at an English-language school.